 November 20, 2015

 I have to admit when Jason gave me the Bovet 19Thirty to review I didn’t know what to expect.
 Having never spent any considerable time with Bovet and their lines, I made it my duty to find out as much as possible about this very old brand.
 What I found was actually fascinating, the brand was founded in London by Edouard Bovet in 1822.
 In the beginning, Bovet focused the efforts of his company on producing watches for a booming Chinese market.
 At the time, London was the perfect shipping port for sending goods to China.
 Eventually, demand exceeded the capabilities of their small London-based manufacture and the company started purchasing parts from Swiss manufacturers.
-Early on, Bovet produced mainly pocket watches for the Chinese market, who were at the time beginning to appreciate the quality of a fine European made watch.
+Early on, Bovet produced mainly pocket watches for the Chinese market, which was at the time beginning to appreciate the quality of a fine European made watch.

 After the opium wars, and because of heavy counterfeiting and competition, the Chinese market virtually collapsed.
 Through the next century, Bovet (the company) changed hands many times but continued to produce watches in a very limited capacity.
 Manufacturing ceased in 1950 and the brand went dormant.